srikanth-srinvas/srikanth-srinvas.github.io/cv.md

 <!---[nalibere@gmail.com](mailto:nalibere@gmail.com) --->
 Los Angeles, California
 ## Preamble
 Health and time are respectively humankind’s most valuable asset and resource.
 Disease afflicts health and takes away time.
-My scientific curiosity is rooted in the spatiotemporal pathogenesis of complex maladies and my life’s work is in developing (1) computational and quantitative approaches applied to complex multimodal data to unravel disease biology in normal conditions and under therapeutic perturbation and (2) develop innovative therapeutic modalities and disease monitoring technologies with the ultimate goal of preserving health and extending life.
+My scientific curiosity is rooted in understanding the spatiotemporal pathogenesis of complex maladies.
+My life’s work is in (1) developing quantitative methods to deconvolute complex multimodal data and unravel disease biology in (2) developing innovative therapeutic modalities with the ultimate goal of preserving health and extending life.
 <!---
 ## Highlights:
 * Experience: ~9 years of computational biology and bioinformatics, ~6 years of machine learning, ~5 years of drug discovery, ~4 years of single cell multiomics